keplerlab/katna/README.md

     ```
     python setup.py install
     ```

-#### Error handling and tips
+#### Error handling and updates
+1) Since Katna version 0.4.0 Katna video module is optimized to use multiprocessing using python multiprocessing module.
+Due to restrictions of multiprocessing in windows, For safe importing of main module in windows system, make sure “entry point” of the program is wrapped in  __name__ == '__main__': as follows:
+    ```
+    from Katna.video import Video
+    if __name__ == "__main__":
+        vd = Video()
+        # your code
+    ```
+    please refer to https://docs.python.org/2/library/multiprocessing.html#windows for more details.

+2) If input image is of very large size ( larger than 2000x2000 ) it might take a long time to perform Automatic smart cropping.If you encounter this issue, consider changing down_sample_factor from default 8 to larger values ( like 16 or 32 ).
+This will decrease processing time significantly.

-1) If you see "AttributeError: module 'cv2.cv2' has no attribute 'saliency'" error.
-Uninstall opencv-contrib by running command "python -m pip uninstall opencv-contrib-python" and then again install it by running command "python -m pip install opencv-contrib-python"
+3) If you see "AttributeError: module 'cv2.cv2' has no attribute 'saliency'" error.
+Uninstall opencv-contrib by running command "python -m pip uninstall opencv-contrib-python" and then again install it by running command
+    ```
+    python -m pip install opencv-contrib-python
+    ```

-2) If you see "FileNotFoundError: frozen_east_text_detection.pb file not found".
+4) If you see "FileNotFoundError: frozen_east_text_detection.pb file not found".
 Open python shell and follow below commands.
+    ```
-    a) from Katna.image_filters.text_detector import TextDetector
+    from Katna.image_filters.text_detector import TextDetector
-    b) td = TextDetector()
+    td = TextDetector()
-    c) td.download()
+    td.download()
+    ```

 ### How to use Library